luckyyuan/myChat/README.md

 # myChat
-a simle chat tool in LAN.
+a simple chat tool in LAN.